 Colorado Law Internal Competitions

 The Purvis Gray Thomson 1L Competition is Colorado Law's first opportunity for aspiring litigators to participate in a mock trial competition.
 Taking place each Spring, the finals are judged by local District and County Court judges, leading trial lawyers, prosecutors, or public defenders.
-While this competition does NOT award academic credit, the finalists will be awarded scholarship money and the top ten teams from the competition advance to compete in the CU/DU Competition in the spring semester.
+While this competition does NOT award academic credit, the finalists will be awarded scholarship money and the top ten teams from the competition advance to compete in the CU/DU Competition.

 Colorado Law students who participate in the intraschool transactional competition will hone their transactional, client advocacy, and negotiation skills.
 For students interested in legal practice outside of the traditional courtroom setting, this competition serves as an immersive first step.

 The Breanna Boss Memorial Internal Moot Court Competition is Colorado Law’s internal try-outs for the national moot court team and Barristers’ Counsel.
 This competition takes place each Fall and is run by upper class moot court leaders.
 In accordance with the Law School Rules, upper level students who successfully prepare for and compete in this competition can potentialy earn 1 academic credit in the Fall semester.
 The top students join the moot court board as members of the Barristers’ Council.
 The competition is named in loving memory of Breanna Boss, a terrifc member of our Moot Court Board, who tragically passed away in September 2020.

 The CU-DU Hogal Lovells Crosstown Cup is a longstanding student tradition where 1Ls at Colorado Law and our friends at Denver Law face off for fun and glory.
 This Spring competition is held alternating years in Boulder and Denver.

 Transactional and Non-Traditional Try-Outs: Competitions are not just for litigators at Colorado Law.
 Students interested in transactional law compete internally to represent Colorado Law on Barristers’ Council and in various competitions that involve business law, negotiations, client counseling and/or other non-litigation legal fields.